 It is illegal to import any art or artifact created from a marine mammal, including whalebone, walrus tusks (ivory) and narwhal tusks (also ivory) into the USA.
 For more information, contact a local tourist office.

-220 voltages is standard (as in much of Europe and with the same pins as in Denmark).
-You may want to bring an adapter.
+220 voltages is standard (Standard European with the same pins as in Denmark).
+Do consider whether to bring an adapter.

 Hospitals and dental clinics are found in most towns.
 Acute treatment is free.
 There is no hospital in Kangerlussuaq, but a nursing station is available.
 You are advised to bring your own prescription medicine on the trip.
 Travel health insurance is recommended.
-No vaccines are required for travel in Greenland.
+No vaccines are required for travelling in Greenland.

 Where to stay

-Greenland has a wealth of accommodations – from hotels and youth hostels to seaman’s homes.
-Many of the hotels and seaman’s homes have been classified in accordance with international standards so you can check their standards.
+Greenland offers a wealth of accommodations – from hotels and youth hostels to seaman’s homes.
+Many of the hotels and seamen’s homes have been classified in accordance with international standards to make it easier to check their standards.

 Greenland’s National Day is June 21 and is called “Ullortuneq”, which means the longest day of the year.
 It is also the official Flag Day, so in addition to festivities you will see the striking flag with the red half circle flying proudly everywhere.

 Be prepared!
 In July and August, mosquitoes can be a plague in Greenland just as they are in all Arctic areas.
 You are advised to bring a mosquito net or insect spray or even medicine if you are allergic to insect bites.

-Greenland has a modern telecommunications infrastructure, and it is possible to access the internet at most hotels and many net cafes.
+Greenland has a modern telecommunications infrastructure, and it is possible to access the internet at most hotels and internet cafes.
 GSM 850/1900 can be used if you have an agreement with AT&T Wireless PCS, T Mobile and Singular Wireless.

 There is a four-hour difference between Copenhagen and Greenland (Kangerlussuaq).
 When it is 10am in Greenland it is 2pm in Copenhagen.
 There is a two-hour difference between the American East Coast and Greenland.
 When it is 10am in Greenland it is 8am EST in Baltimore.